Vellih0r/rpgFirstProject/README.md

 Senku-qq

     What are in the game:
-  In summer 2024 we decided to start learning python, and it's our first project.
 It's a small console rpg game.
 User can decide what to do by writing messages.
-In the game you can fish, fight some enemies, buy items, do some special actions in battle, drink potions, heal in hospital after battle and challenge the boss!
+In the game you can fish, fight some enemies, buy items and potions, do some special actions in battle, use potions, heal in hospital after battle and challenge the boss!

     We used such libraries:
 random - random numbers